The-DEMON-Network/markdown-workshop/README.md

 You will find links to all of the material you need in the left hand menu of the Github Pages or in the folders in this repository.
 R users should use the material under R and likewise python users should use the material under python.

-Under General you will find a markdown cheat sheet which might come in handy.
+Under General on Github Pages you will find a markdown cheat sheet which might come in handy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>